 - The city you’re working in.

 You can expect to perform similar job functions in New Zealand as back home.
 New Zealand electricians are also responsible for duties such as installing electrical wiring, repairing electrical equipment and conducting safety tests.

 Again, nothing out of the ordinary.
 Electricians in New Zealand work regular business hours, but may also work weekends and be on call.

 Depending on your job, you can expect to work in building sites, existing buildings, power stations or substations.
 You might also need to travel to local work sites.

-Have you booked your assessment yet?
+Have you booked your consultation call yet?